Galxe/grevm/docs/v2/grevm2.md

 # Grevm 2.0

-**TLD;R**

-**TODO**

-- Comparing with 1.0
-  - Grevm 2.0 resolves known performance limit with Highly dependent transactions, achieving 5.5x throughput increase to 2.96 gigagas/s for Hybrid workload, 30% hot ratio.
-- Comparing with Block-STM
+## Highlights

-  - Grevm 2.0 achieves identical performance for low-conflict workloads, and outperforms Block-STM in extreme cases by having identical performance of sequential execution, instead of 20-30% slower, with TODO% less CPU utilization.
+- Grevm 2.0 achieves identical performance for low-conflict workloads as Block-STM, achieving **16.57 gigagas/s** for uniswap workload, and outperforms Block-STM by **30%** in extreme cases by having identical performance of sequential execution, with less than **5%** CPU usage.
+- Grevm 2.0 resolves known performance Grevm 1.0's limitation of executing highly dependent transactions, achieving **5.5x** throughput increase to **2.96 gigagas/s** for skewed 30%-hot-ratio hybrid workload.
+- We conducted a comprehensive analysis of the impact of **conflict v.s. re-execution** on system performance, revealing hardly known powerfulness of Block-STM algorithm and optimistic parallelism.
+- Grevm 2.0 introduces a **parallel state** module, an asynchronous state storage that bundles the final execution result during parallel execution, which not only amortized its ~30ms post-execution processing time, but also elegantly solves the challenges of miner rewards and self-destruct opcode, while eliminating the performance penalty of falling back to sequential.

 ## Abstract

-Grevm 2.0 marries a task scheduling mechanism based on a **directed acyclic graph (DAG)** of transaction dependencies, based on simulated transaction execution results.
-Compared to Block-STM's approach of scheduling tasks purely based on the lowest index, this design offers two advantages: first, it can significantly reduces possibility of transaction re-execution caused by dependency conflicts, by clustering adjacently dependent transitions into **task groups**;
-second, it allows high-index transactions without dependencies to be executed in parallel earlier, improving concurrency efficiency.
-These two advantages make Grevm 2.0 more efficient in high-conflict scenarios, significantly reducing the number of re-executions and reducing total execution time and CPU utilization.
-Our benchmark results show that: comparing with 1.0, for a hybrid workload of Uniswap, ERC20 and transfer, with a 30% hot ratio, Grevm 2.0 achieves 5.5x higher throughput than Grevm 1.0, reaching **2.96 gigagas/s**, and comparing with Block-STM, Grevm 2.0 achieves identical performance for low-conflict workloads, and outperforms Block-STM in extreme cases by having identical performance of sequential execution, instead of 20-30% slower.
+Grevm 2.0 marries Block-STM with a task scheduling mechanism based on a **directed acyclic graph (DAG)** of transaction dependencies, based on simulated transaction execution results.
+Compared to Block-STM's approach of scheduling tasks purely based on the lowest index, this design offers two advantages: first, it can significantly reduces possibility of transaction re-execution caused by dependency conflicts, by clustering adjacently dependent transitions into **task groups**; second, it allows high-index transactions without dependencies to be executed in parallel earlier, improving concurrency efficiency.
+These two advantages make Grevm 2.0 more efficient in high-conflict scenarios, significantly reducing the number of re-executions and reducing total execution time and CPU usage.
+Our benchmark results show that: comparing with 1.0, for 30%-hot-ratio hybrid workload (Uniswap, ERC20 and transfer), Grevm 2.0 achieves 5.5x higher throughput than Grevm 1.0, reaching **2.96 gigagas/s**, and comparing with Block-STM, Grevm 2.0 achieves identical performance for low-conflict workloads, and outperforms Block-STM in extreme cases by having identical performance of sequential execution, instead of 20-30% slower, with much lower CPU usage.

-Engineering-wise, Grevm 2.0 introduces **parallel state**, an asynchronous commit that bundles the final execution result in parallel, which also elegantly solves the challenges of miner rewards and self-destruct opcode without compromising correctness and performance penalty of falling back to sequential.
+Engineering-wise, Grevm 2.0 introduces **parallel state**, an asynchronous state storage that bundles the final execution result in parallel, which also elegantly solves the challenges of miner rewards and self-destruct opcode without compromising correctness and performance penalty of falling back to sequential.

 In this report, we will first introduce the design of Grevm 2.0, including our insights found in the process of experiments, including the rationale behind the design choices, and some rarely revealed data showcasing the impressive